yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the Azure Portal showing the Instrumentation Key for an Application Insights resource.](media/Ex4-Task4.6.png)

 7. Return to your resource group and view the details of the content-api Application Insights resource.
-Make a note of it's unique Instrumentation Key as well.
+Make a note of its unique Instrumentation Key as well.

 8. Connect to your build agent VM using ssh as you did in Task 6: Connect securely to the build agent before the hands-on lab.